maximlevitsky/animations-editor-bdmorph/README.txt

 On linux you rougly need these packages:

-libqtcore4-dev libqtgui4-dev libqt4-opengl-dev
+cmake libqt4-dev libqt4-dev-bin
 libsuitesparse-metis-dev
 libavcodec-dev libavformat-dev libavutil-dev libswscale-dev

 (Exact names will vary from distribution to distribution)

-On windows and mac you need somehow to obtain these libraries, and edit the CMakefiles.txt to reflect their locations Compilation on Windows tested under Visual Studio 2008
+On windows and/or OSX you need somehow to obtain these libraries, install Qt4,Cmake, and edit the CMakefiles.txt to reflect their locations Compilation on Windows tested under Visual Studio 2008

 Personally I advice you that if you are using Windows, to get a real OS, like Linux or at least OSX.